 Another important implication of size limitations is solar feed-in tariff eligibility.
 Systems over a certain size may be approved for installation, but not for exporting energy to the grid – which means no solar feed-in tariff benefit.
 This in turn means that the household in question should do everything they can to ‘self-consume‘ as much solar energy as possible to ensure that none of it is wasted.
 Sometimes, the feed-in tariff limit is set by your electricity retailer – not the network.

 We’ve been in touch with all of Australia’s distribution network operators in an attempt to work out what the rules are from one network to another.
-The results – which are pending verification by each of the network’s communications teams – are included in the table below.
+To the extent possible these rules have been verified with each of the networks but many reserve the right to review each connection on a case-by-case basis.

 As a general rule, 5kW tends to be the upper system size limit for single-phase connections, but some networks allow up to 10kW.
 There are lots of variations to this theme, however.
 Some networks will allow larger sizes than those outlined below, pending specific approval from the network.
 Some networks count battery inverter capacity towards your total allowable inverter capacity, while at least one network (ActewAGL) does not class battery storage as ‘generation’ and therefore does not.
 Some networks currently set the limits in terms of kilowatts (kW), while others use kilo-volt-amperes (kVA) – usually based on the inverter capacity, but sometimes on the peak solar array capacity.
 It’s complicated!